This page looks at personal injury lawsuits in Missouri, focusing on Missouri law and expected settlement amounts and jury payouts in Missouri.

 - 2021, Missouri: $400,400 Verdict.
 A beverage deliveryman attempted to remove kegs from a trailer.
 The trailer’s ramp fell while he did this.
 The man suffered severe right lower limb injuries, including calcaneus and tibia fractures.
 He alleged negligence against the saloon.
-The man claimed its employees improperly attached the ramp to the trailer.
+The man hired an attorney who filed a lawsuit in Rolla alleging the employees improperly attached the ramp to the trailer.
 A Phelps County jury awarded $400,400.

 - 2021, Missouri: $100,000 Settlement.
 A man was T-boned at a Kansas City intersection.
 He suffered sternum, head, back, and right knee pain.
 The man also suffered forehead abrasions and scalp and facial abrasions.
 He underwent physical therapy.
 The man sustained recurring back pain, migraines, and memory lapses.
 He alleged negligence against the at-fault driver.
 The man claimed she failed to watch the road and yield the right-of-way.
 This case settled for $100,000.